julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 ---

-## The Healing Witch
+## The Village Healer

-The witch was a healer before she was ever feared. **Her hut may have stood at the edge of the woods, but her remedies were at the heart of village life.** She worked with what she had—roots pulled from riverbanks, flowers gathered at dawn, seeds whispered over in the moonlight.

-Below are the plants most beloved by witches, folk healers, and cunning women throughout history— known to mend not just the body, but the spirit, the heart, and sometimes even fate.
+Before healing became clinical, it was practical.

+Cuts needed closing.
+Fevers needed breaking.
+Infections needed stopping before they spread.

+The village healer—often called a witch, wise woman, or cunning practitioner—worked with plants not for symbolism, but for results.

+These were not abstract remedies.
+They were used on wounds, illness, inflammation, and physical weakness.

+The herbs below are the foundation of traditional folk medicine—trusted for their ability to support the body, protect health, and restore strength.

 ---